Anna of Russia: Early life

 Anna was born in Moscow as the daughter of Tsar Ivan V by his wife Praskovia Saltykova.
 Ivan V was co-ruler of Russia along with his younger half-brother Peter the Great, but he was mentally disabled and reportedly had limited capacity for administering the country effectively, and thus Peter effectively ruled alone.
-Ivan V died in February 1696, when Anna was only three years old, and her half-uncle became the sole ruler of Russia.
+Ivan V died in February 1696, when Anna was only three years old, and Peter became the sole ruler of Russia.

 Although Anna was the fourth child of her parents, she had only one surviving elder sister, Catherine, and one younger sister, Praskovya.
+After the death of her father in 1696, the family moved to Izmaylovo Estate.
 The three girls were raised in a disciplined and austere manner by their widowed mother, a stern lady of sterling character.
-Born into a family of relatively modest means, Praskovia Saltykova had been an exemplary wife to a mentally disabled man, and expected her daughters to live up to her own high standards of morality and virtue.
+Born into a family of relatively modest means, Praskovia Saltykova had been an exemplary wife to the mentally disabled Ivan, and expected her daughters to live up to her own high standards of morality and virtue.
 Anna grew up within a milieu which cherished womanly virtue and domesticity above all else, and placed strong emphasis on thrift, charity and religious observances.
-Her education consisted of French, German, religious texts and folklore, leavened with some music and dancing.
-As she grew older, she developed into an obstinate girl, with a mean streak, earning her the nickname "Iv-anna the Terrible".
-Anna was famed for her big cheeks, "which, as shown in her portraits", says Thomas Carlyle, were "comparable to a Westphalian ham".
+The girls were well-educated and studied French and German.

-In time, her uncle Peter the Great ordered the family to move from Moscow to St. Petersburg.
+In 1708, Peter the Great brought the family to St Petersburg, where they were to live.
 This meant a change of not just location but also society, and this had a significant effect on Anna.
 She greatly enjoyed the splendour of court and the lavishness of high society, which was very different from the austerity preferred by her mother.